mwaseemsarwar/PakSimLookup/README.md

 ## 🌟 Features
 - 🔍 Fetch details using a **mobile number** (must start with 0 and be 11 digits long).
 - 🔍 Fetch details using a **CNIC** (without dashes and exactly 13 digits long).
+- 💾 Provides Information of SIM Owners Registered in or Before 2020.

 ## 📋 Requirements
 - 🐍 Python 3.x